KollinRT/PythonTextBasedGame/README.md

 enemy number (e.g. `attack 2`) to focus a specific target – healing spells such as the cleric's Healing Prayer automatically restore the caster without needing an enemy selection.

+Additional world commands include:

+- `save <slot>` – write the current hero, party and map progress to SQLite.
+- `load <slot>` – resume a previous save.
+- `generate [size]` – create a new AI-guided frontier map (size defaults to a random value).
+- `saves` – list the available save slots.

 ### Pygame mode